 Avoid making your hero/ine very attractive, super-smart, super-strong, or always right.
 Never let your hero/ine receive help that solves their problems.
 Never let your characters solve their problems on their first attempt.
 Conversely, don’t pound your character with failure after failure.
 Don’t make their problems insurmountable.
 Give your characters the latent skills to succeed and make them struggle to develop those skills.
 That development is the story.

-Three hundred coherent pages do not make a good book.
+Merely typing coherent pages does not make a good book.
 If you are not willing to struggle with your own writing (refining language and ideas, embracing outside feedback and critiques, answering difficult questions, fixing structural complexities and character inconsistencies, finding time to write, et al), you’re not going to improve.
 Worse, if you don’t understand that writing itself is a struggle, you’ll never create characters that struggle.
-Just like the man who started as a busboy and ended owning a restaurant, it takes years and years of struggle (some Gladwell-ians will tell you it’s 10,000 hours) to become good at something.
-Translation: your characters can’t be amazing from page one and can't develop without conflict.

 The next time you’re faced with a struggle, embrace it.
 Hate it and love it at the same time.
 Ask yourself only one question: When I’m done with this struggle, will I be closer to where I want to be?
 If the answer is Yes, continue struggling (of course, if the answer is No, get out of that situation as fast as possible).
 And being “done” with the struggle does not always mean the euphoric feeling of accomplishment.
-Sometimes success against struggle is the tired answer “yes” to questions like “Can I make this better” or even something as small as “Did I write today?”
+Sometimes success against struggle is the tired answer “Yes” to question, “Did this make me a better writer?”